lit/lit.dev/packages/lit-dev-content/site/docs/v1/components/events.md

 }
 ```

-See the [MDN documentation on custom events](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) for more information.
+See the <a href="https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent" target="_blank" rel="noopener">MDN documentation on custom events</a> for more information.